 Machinae Supremacy has always been a bit of a special band to a lot of people.
 The Swedish power metal band has an extremely dedicated group of fans, seemingly especially within the world of the geeks.
 This probably following their successful incorporation of game music and tunes into their power metal songs.
-When they were doing a few shows in Finland in support of their latest album "Into The Night World", with last stop at Nosturi in Helsinki, it felt like an opportunity we couldn't miss out on.
-As support they brought the young guys of Blind Channel with their "violent pop revolution" (and a ton of screaming girls in love with them) and the hyperactive, fun-loving metalcore outfit One Morning Left.
+When they were doing a few shows in Finland in support of their latest album “Into The Night World”, with last stop at Nosturi in Helsinki, it felt like an opportunity we couldn’t miss out on.
+As support they brought the young guys of Blind Channel and their “violent pop revolution” (and a ton of screaming girls in love with them) and the hyperactive, fun-loving metalcore outfit One Morning Left.

 First up was the Finnish metalcore band One Morning Left (***1/2).
-In their home country they're quite popular and with right and reason.
-As soon as the guys ran on stage and played their first notes, they blew us over with some of the coolest and harshest metalcore I've heard since long.
-At first it was so loud, that it seemed a bit too much to me, it could have used some more finesse maybe?
-But it overall grew on me and I started to really enjoy the show they were bringing.
+In their homecountry they’re quite popular and with right and reason.
+As soon as the guys ran on stage and played their first notes, they blew us over with some of the coolest and harshest metalcore I’ve heard since long.
+At first it was so loud, that seemed a bit too much to me, it could have used some more finesse maybe?
+But it overall grew on me and I started to really really enjoy the show they were bringing.
 They have an impressive beast of a vocalist with bald-headed and all-over tattooed Mika Lahti who is all over the stage and has a crazy amount of energy and aggression.
 And drummer Niko Hyttinen and guitarist/vocalist Leevi Luoto are simply hilarious with their poses, moves and facial expressions.

 At a certain point they also brought 3 pretty girls on stage to dance on their music in the background or during the next song take out water guns to attack the crowd with it.
 Definitely a band you should check out if you’re into metalcore with a bit of a twist!
 One disappointment though: where were the live flutes, dudes?